MrShwhale/TMA-Character-Chart/README.md

 ## Code
 Add some way to see which episodes added/updated which characters

+Add a way to make people invisible.
+Use this to fake deleting characters, by making them invisible and copying their relationships onto another.

 ## Information
 Change circle size based on how many episodes a character appears in